Skip to main content

 Site Speed

-Slow-loading websites can lead to high bounce rates.
-Google’s PageSpeed Insights tool can help you analyze your website’s speed.
-Aim for a loading speed of less than two seconds.
+One major technical aspect is site speed.
+Slow-loading websites can frustrate visitors and lead to higher bounce rates.
+Google’s PageSpeed Insights tool can help you analyze your site’s speed and optimize for quicker load times.
+Ideally, aim for a page load time of under two seconds.

 Mobile Optimization

-With over half of global web traffic coming from mobile devices, it’s crucial to ensure your website is mobile-friendly.
-Google’s Mobile-Friendly Test tool can help evaluate your site’s mobile optimization.
+With over half of global web traffic coming from mobile devices, it’s more important than ever to ensure your website is mobile-friendly.
+Google’s Mobile-Friendly Test can evaluate whether your site meets the standards required for optimal mobile performance.
+A mobile-optimized website isn’t just about user experience—it’s also a ranking factor in search engines.

 Step 2: On-Page SEO Audit